MAhsan204/MAhsan204/README.md

 ---

 ## My Experiences 🙌
-**Associate BI Developer** @BluTech Consulting – Client: UBL Bank
+**Associate BI Developer** @Blutech Consulting
-- Worked on DSSU project to ensure 24/7 resource availability for UBL banking app and ATM users.
+- Worked on projects to ensure 24/7 resource availability for UBL banking app and ATM users.
 - Utilized Hive as a Data Lake for processing large-scale unstructured and semi-structured data.
 - Managed data storage and retrieval using HDFS.
 - Used Oracle Analytics for reporting and insights generation.